Group-8s8/docs/README.md

 # docs
-Upload any docs and required stuff for the project gere
+Upload any docs and required stuff for the project here